fitzsimonsjl/documentation/Help Center/consents-faq.md

 We regularly archive consent data to ensure that the user experience of our platform is not negatively impacted.
 If we were to show all consent rate data in the compliance dashboard the loading time would be unreasonably long.

-If you have the Basic Dashboard as part of your subscription, this data is limited to the last 7 days.
+If you have the Basic Dashboard as part of your subscription, this data is limited to the past 7 days.

 ## How can I tell how many visitors accepted a certain category?